 504 Coordinator/ADA Compliance Officer

-your initial appointment with the Brittany Boyne, RISD’s ADA/504 Coordinator,
+your initial appointment with Brittany Boyne, RISD’s ADA/504 coordinator,

 Questions about specific types of documentation required

-office PRIOR to your meeting with the Coordinator of Disability Support
+office prior to your meeting with the DSS coordinator.

 necessary.
-During the initial appointment, you will have the opportunity to ask
+You will have the opportunity to ask

-any questions regarding any part of this process.
+any questions about any part of this process.
 If no further action is

 required prior to receiving accommodations (i.e. additional documentation or

-assessments, etc.), you will receive your accommodations letter in this meeting.
+assessments, etc.), you will receive your accommodations letter at this meeting.

-4. Deliver the disability accommodations letters to course
+4. Deliver copies of your disability accommodations letter to course

-use in that particular class, and what they will need on the part of the instructor to make those accommodations work smoothly.
+use in that particular class and what you will need from the instructor to make those accommodations work smoothly.

 5. Meet annually to reassess accommodations and receive an